11 Security Add-ons You Should Offer to Boost Your Hosting Revenue

 A DDoS attack happens when a network of computers sends a large volume of requests to a web server at the same time.
 With DDoS protection, a customer’s site is less likely to crash, and visitors are less likely affected by poor website performance.
 This service may also include spam-bot and HTTP flood protection – both very popular nowadays.
 So, the AntiDDoS might be a good option for hosting to resell.

-Plesk panel provides ready-to-use antivirus and security monitoring solution – Revisium Antivirus available as Free, Premium and Shared Hosting.
+Currently, Plesk provides a ready-to-use antivirus and security monitoring solution, Revisium Antivirus (available as Free, Premium and Shared Hosting).

-The latest Shared Hosting edition enables several use-case models through Permissions in Service Plans and per-user settings.
-So, the server admin can manage customers’ features and sell, for instance, malware cleanup service separately.
-Or make some features available for specific plans:
+The latest Shared Hosting edition offers many uses via Permissions in Service Plans and per-user settings.
+So, server admins for example, can manage customers’ features and sell the malware cleanup service separately.
+Alternatively, they can enable some features for specific plans, like this:

 - Disable the antivirus for chip or free service subscriptions.

 - Make Scanner available for free plans and automatic cleanup for paid plans.